euro-cordex/data-processing-guide/chapter__regional_climate_change_assessment.md

 #### 5.8 Dynamical Downscaling
 How to derive the climate change signal?

-1) Validation of the Earainterim forced run
+    1) Validation of the Era-Interim forced run

     2) Calculate the climate change signal

 ![CCS](./fig_workshop/val_climatechange_folie_klein.png " " )

 ##### EXAMPLE:
 Dynamical Downscaling

 Projected changes by the regional model REMO for the duration of the rainy season [days] for 2071-2100 compared to 1971-2000.

 ![example](./fig_workshop/Folie24_klein.png "The upper row shows the ECHAM6 and the bottom row the EC-EARTH forcing.
 Emission scenarios are represented by different columns. " )